Discover more from Hardcore Software by Steven Sinofsky

 PCs were also standard on every desktop in the business world, as Bill and Paul had hoped.
 The race was on to equip workers with all kinds with PCs, to get them email, and to provide them with the tools needed for the creation and dissemination of knowledge.
 Office was a standard part of this.

-We needed to scale our product development approach to these new levels.
+We needed to scale our product development approach to meet these needs and scale.

 In terms of PCs, dollars, documents, and customers, millions would turn to hundreds of millions and hundreds of millions to billions.